 I can choose to answer these questions for myself, and Grace, or I can go numb and hide from the questions.

-So, I stand in the bathroom for ten minutes, answering free-will versus predestiny questions from my seven-year-old daughter as she voids.
+So, I stand in the bathroom for ten minutes, answering free-will versus predeterminism questions from my seven-year-old daughter as she voids.
 I do my best to answer them.

-We exit the bathroom holding hands, off to make our story the best story we can with the terrible plot points that came our way.
+We exit the bathroom holding hands, off to make our story the best possible story in spite of the terrible plot points that came our way.

 I’m not going to lie: I am hoping for some bathroom humor to balance the bathroom philosophy from time to time.
 But when I get the questions, I will answer them, rather than leave her in a void as she voids.